MerlinDesigns/hardware/em-controller/README.md

 # Em
 The "Em" Controller is a hand-held all-button game controller.
-It's based around a raspberry pi pico and running the amazing [GP2040-CE](https://gp2040-ce.info/) firmware.
+It's based around a Raspberry Pi Pico and running the amazing [GP2040-CE](https://gp2040-ce.info/) firmware.

 ![Picture of the Em from the top.
 It has two buttons on the top